Lyudmil Kirov

-Lyudmil Kirov (Людмил Киров, born 16 February 1976) is a retired Bulgarian footballer.
+Lyudmil Kirov (Людмил Киров, born 16 February 1976) is a Bulgarian football coach and a former player.

 Career

 Born in Ruse, Kirov began his career in the local Dunav.
 In June 1998 he went in PFC Velbazhd from town Kyustendil.
 For one season in Velbazhd Kirov played in only six caps.
 In next season he went in Cherno More.
 For the club from Varna he played in 46 caps and scored seven goals.
 He then played for Beroe Stara Zagora and Dunav Rousse.
 In July 2008 he signed with Rodopa Smolyan.